 The original TALES FROM THE HOOD was released in 1995.
 I caught it on video and remember being distinctly unimpressed.
 And that’s about all I remember.
-So imagine my surprise when twenty three years later there’s a sequel and it’s considered kind of a big deal.
+So imagine my surprise when twenty-three years later there’s a sequel, TALES FROM THE HOOD 2, and it’s considered kind of a big deal.

 The first involves Audrey (Alexandria DeBerry) and her black friend Zoe (Jasmine Akakpo).
 They visit the “Museum of Negrosity”, in search of a Golliwog doll like Audrey had as a child.
 When the owner (Lou Beatty Jr. THE ATTICUS INSTITUTE, THE TERROR WITHIN II) refuses to sell it to her they come back with her brother to steal it.
 This results in a climax that, following films like BLACK DEVIL DOLL or even EVIL BONG 777 isn’t as shocking as the filmmakers think.